Advocate gives crime victims support and solace

 The trial was itself traumatic: during the woman’s two and a half hours of testimony, she became so distraught that the judge had to call a recess.
 But she got through it.
 The defendant was convicted of second-degree murder and ordered to have no contact with the surviving victim, who is now doing well and moving forward with her life.

 “She was extremely appreciative for my support during this painful time,” says Renee, who estimates that she has helped nearly 160 crime victims since she started her job with Rural Resources in 2006.
 The victims’ cases she handles run the gamut from burglary and other property crimes to human trafficking and homicide.
-She also backs up the Family Support Center staff who help victims of domestic violence and advocate for children.
+She also backs up the Victim Services staff who help victims of domestic violence and advocate for children.

 As a liaison between victims and the legal/judicial system, she works to ensure that the victim’s rights are observed and keeps them informed and educated during the legal process.
 She listens, answers their questions, and refers them to other programs and services, including professional counseling, if necessary.